 Court cases can by tracked by registering an email address and/or mobile phone number with the Electronic Filing Appearance System (EFAS).

-Most criminal and civil cases can be tracked via EFAS, excluding:
+Most criminal cases can be tracked via EFAS, excluding:

 - family violence intervention order matters

 - matters that are the subject to a suppression order.